 1. The first reason you should front tuck your shirt is because it makes your legs look longer.
 Being able to see your entire jeans from waistband to ankle makes your legs look longer, period.

-The second reason to half tuck your shirt is because it makes you look slimmer.
-Oversized shirts are so popular, and wearing something oversized often makes you look, well, bigger.
-It’s true.
+2. The second reason to half tuck your shirt is because it helps define your waist.
+Oversized shirts are so popular, and wearing something oversized often makes you look bigger.
 But a little front tuck of your shirt keeps the shirt from overwhelming your body, AND it helps give your silhouette a waist.
 And show your waist is always more flattering and makes you look slimmer.

 3. The third reason to half tuck is that it makes your outfit feel finished — as long as you do it right.
 It might seem awkward at first, but trust me on this one.
 It adds a cool, effortless vibe to almost any outfit.

 It’s such a simple, quick-fix, and can make a huge difference.

 Not all shirts are half-tuck eligible.
 Shirts with trim on the hem, really long tunic length shirts, peplum tops…these are some examples of shirts you would not half tuck.
 They’d just look wrong.
 I did a whole post about that RIGHT HERE.

 But t-shirts, blouses, button down shirts, sweaters, swing tops…they’re all fair game and will often look better either half tucked or fully tucked into your skirt, shorts, pants, or jeans.

 If you don’t feel comfortable tucking your shirt because of weight in your middle, CHECK OUT THIS POST about styles to try that will camouflage it and be flattering.